AnesMaria/Project3/README.md

 ##          1. Rank-Based Recommendations
 Approach: Sort articles by their popularity, derived from user interactions, and pick the top 'n' articles as recommendations.

-Ideal For: New users without prior interaction history.

 ##          2. User-User Collaborative Filtering
 Approach:

 Construct a user-item matrix.
 Identify similar users through dot product calculations.
 Recommend unread articles that similar users have engaged with.
-Benefits: Personalized recommendations tailored to user preferences.

 ##          3. Matrix Factorization (SVD)
 Approach: Use Singular Value Decomposition (SVD) to make predictions.